ora159/Embeddd-poject/README.md

 # Embeddd-poject
-project in embedded system |Arduino
+Project in embedded system |Arduino
+Developing a radar to identify objects in space.
+Using Laser distance sensor, LCD screen  and SERVO motor.